To educate women 25-40 that breast cancer is not just for older women.

 What We Have Planned

-Provide community grants to women's clinics to support women who cannot afford annual OB/GYN appointments.
+Provide additional community grants to women's clinics to support women who cannot afford annual OB/GYN appointments.

 Partner with like-minded nonprofits.

-Create and distribute various reminders for monthly breast self-checks and annual clinical check-up (soon to come: shower-hanger cards and web/iPhone reminder apps).
+Create and distribute innovative reminders for monthly breast self-checks and annual clinical check-ups (working on a web/mobile phone reminder app and text messaging application).

-Speak at events - sharing Keesha's story and the importance of early detection (women's groups, men's groups, conventions, universities, local media outlets, national media).
-And yes, our dream is to be on both Ellen and the Today Show!
+Speak at events - sharing Keesha's story and the importance of early detection.
+If you have access to groups where our story is appropriate, please contact us directly at email@example.com.
+Examples: women's groups, men's groups, conventions, universities, local media outlets, and national media.
+And yes, our dream is to be on the Today Show!

-If you have other ideas for how we can help, please let us know.
+Please let us know if you have other ideas for how we can engage in your community.

 Community, Stories and Testimonials

-Visit our official Facebook Community to join and engage in our closed community.
-It is designed as a safe place to share our stories, support one another through our trials, and celebrate each other's victories!
+Visit our official Facebook and Instagram to join and engage with our community.
+It is designed as a place to share your stories, support one another, and celebrate victories!

 As men, we are sometimes removed from this very important messaging.
 Please take a moment and read the article that started a movement: Keesha's father shares his story, "The question every dad should ask his daughter......"
 Please consider posting to your social media outlets - and include our hashtag #AskHer to help the story go viral.